cloudrac3r/out-of-your-element/readme.md

 Follow these steps:

-1. [Get Node.js version 18 or later](https://nodejs.org/en/download/releases) (the version is required by the matrix-appservice dependency)
+1. [Get Node.js version 18 or later](https://nodejs.org/en/download/releases) (the version is required by the better-sqlite3 and matrix-appservice dependencies)

 1. Clone this repo and checkout a specific tag.
 (Development happens on main.
 Stabler versions are tagged.)